naamancurtis/trx/readme.md

   the requirements of how the binary will be invoked.
   - Having said that, this project does include enough telemetry to get started (the event emission is implemented) however it could probably do some re-visiting and tidying up.
+- Use some form of actual data store instead of holding everything in memory

 ## Security